 Number Clause Name Requirements FSM 5 Food Safety Management System and General Requirements The organization shall document the elements of the Food Safety Management Systems and shall establish, implement and maintain them appropriate to the scope of the products covered by its business activities.
 In addition, the Food Safety Management Systems shall be continuously improved by properly adapting to changes in the surrounding social environment.
 FSM 6 Food Safety Policy and Goals The organization shall have a clear, concise and documented food safety policy statement and objectives specifying the extent of the organization's commitment to meet the safety needs of its products.
 Top management shall ensure the organization to establish measurable objectives consistent with the organization's food safety policy, formulate plans to achieve the objectives, monitor the progresses against the objectives, and to update the objectives as necessary.
-FSM 7 Food Defense The organization shall document, implement, and record assessment procedures to identify potential and overt threats to food defense and prioritize response to those threats.
-The organization shall document and implement a food defense plan that specifies the actions that the organization implements to mitigate the identified food defense threat.
-This plan shall cover GMP and shall be incorporated into the food safety management system.
-FSM 8 Food Fraud Prevention The organization shall document, implement, and record assessment procedures to identify potential and overt tampering with records and labeling of products and intentional dilution, and prioritize food fraud mitigation measures.
+FSM 7 Food Defense The organization shall document, implement, and record assessment procedures to identify potential and overt threats to hazards of intentional food contamination by persons within or outside the organization and prioritize response to those threats.
+The organization shall document and implement a food defense plan that specifies the actions that the organization implements to mitigate or exclude the identified food defense threat.
+This plan shall include GMP and shall be incorporated into the food safety management system.
+The organization shall also establish access controls for areas where food defense vulnerabilities have been identified.
+The organization shall establish and implement procedures for responding to possible intentional contamination of product.
+FSM 8 Food Fraud Prevention The organization shall document, implement, and record assessment procedures to identify potential and overt food fraud vulnerabilities such as tampering with records and labeling of products and intentional dilution, and prioritize food fraud mitigation measures.
 The organization shall develop a documented plan that specifies the measures the organization implements to mitigate the identified threats of food fraud.
 This plan shall cover the GMP and shall be incorporated into the food safety management system.